 We Can HELP!
 Call Toll-Free (866) 376-9846

-Bankruptcy is not a good option for resolving your credit card debt, but it may be a viable option for someone who has a mixture of secured and unsecured debt that they are delinquent on, or if you have several lawsuits from creditors that sued you.
-One positive thing about bankruptcy is that it forces all of your creditors to cease collection efforts, putting a stop even to credit card lawsuits and all creditor harassment.
+Bankruptcy is not a good option for resolving your credit card debt.
+Still, it may be a viable option for someone who has a mixture of secured and unsecured debt that they are delinquent on, or if you have several lawsuits from creditors that sued you.
+One positive thing about bankruptcy is that it forces all of your creditors to cease collection efforts, putting a stop even to credit card lawsuits and creditor harassment.
 Click here to learn more about bankruptcy.
-If you are ready to consolidate your credit cards, contact Golden Financial Services today!
+Ready to consolidate your credit cards?
+Contact Golden Financial Services today!